poojithreddy28/portfolio-blog/README.md

-# Portfolio Blog with Next.js
+# Portfolio & Blog

-A modern, responsive personal portfolio and blog built with Next.js, featuring dark mode, markdown blog posts, and seamless AWS deployment.
+A modern, responsive personal portfolio and technical blog featuring a sleek design, dark mode, and markdown-powered content system.
+Built with industry-standard technologies and seamless AWS deployment.

 ## Features